idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 Developers should read all sections; users can find [#KSB-parameters] described at the bottom.

-## Creation of Kernel Scalar Coupling Classes
+## Creation of Kernel Scalar Coupling Classes id=KSB-coupling

 Each `Kernel` object has a focus field variable or spatial variable; its job is to contribute to the residual as well as the row of the Jacobian matrix.
 Herein, as in the source code of `Kernels`, this